 Mr. Green, Mr. Red and Mr. Blue are each wearing a hat, shirt, and pants of different colors.

-Among the three there is one green hat, one red hat, and one blue hat.
+Among the three there is one green hat, one red hat, and one blue hat, similarly for shirts and pants.

-Among the three there is one green shirt, one red shirt, and one blue shirt.

 Mr. Green wears neither a red shirt nor a blue hat.